NativeScript/docs/content/guide/development-workflow/using-packages.md

 Not finding the right plugin?
 You can try asking on our [Discord Community](https://nativescript.org/discord).
 Or perhaps [build a new plugin](/https://docs.nativescript.org/plugins/index.html#developing-your-own-plugins).
 <!-- TODO: fix links -->

-Also, make sure to look through the [NativeScript core modules](https://docs.nativescript.org/understanding-packages.html#nativescript-core), which ship as a dependency of every NativeScript app.
-There’s a chance that the functionality you need is built in.
+You can also explore [@nativescript/core](https://docs.nativescript.org/understanding-packages.html#nativescript-core), which is included as a dependency in every NativeScript app.
+It is possible that the required functionality is already available.

 #### Installing Plugins